tonykwon/Docker-Virtual-Hosting/README.md

 1. Move to the common certs directory. `$ cd /Users/tonykwon/Sites/_common/certs`
 2. Generate self-signed key and certificate pair in one go for `ssl.dev`. `$ openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout ssl.dev.key -out ssl.dev.crt` Note: `-keyout` and `-out` names: `{VIRTUAL_HOST}.key` and `{VIRTUAL_HOST}.crt`
 3. When generating certificates, ensure you use the *Common Name* as `ssl.dev`.
 It is possible to generate a default certificate that serves all top-level domains, but as far as I know there are some browsers that DO NOT support `wildcard domains` at the top-level.
 In order to use the wildcard domains, I believe you need to use a base domain name such as `myapps.dev` and virtual host names like `apache.myapps.dev`, `nginx.myapps.dev`, `ssl.myapps.dev` and so on.
 So in this case, default certificate can have the Common Name `*.myapps.dev` and the file names can be `default.key` and `default.crt`.
-4. Restart the nginx-proxy container. `$ cd /Users/tonykwon/Sites/_common && docker-compose up`
+4. Restart the nginx-proxy container.
-5. Restart the virtual host container. `$ cd /Users/tonykwon/Sites/ssl.dev && docker-compose up`
+5. Restart the virtual host container.

 NOTE: Because we are treating the backend non-ssl, there is nothing to modify on the virtual host container side.
 If the SSL Backend must support SSL, supply `VIRTUAL_PROTO=https`, `VIRTUAL_PORT=443` and `HTTPS_METHOD=nohttp` to the environment but this requires you to modify vhost.conf which I will not cover here.